PrototypeZone/tech150/crossover.md

 # Crossover simulation
 We will be simulating an [audio crossover circuit](https://sites.google.com/site/undefinition/bookshelf-speakers/classix-ii) using the spice plugin in [KiCad 8.0.3](https://downloads.kicad.org/kicad/windows/explore/stable/download/kicad-8.0.3-x86_64.exe).
 This specific version is used to maintain compatibility with files since older versions of KiCad often have trouble opening designs made with newer versions.
 It is a large download but building familiarity with this specific frontend for spice opens up future design potential.
+Suggested reading "Sound Reproduction: The Acoustics and Psychoacoustics of Loudspeakers and Rooms" by Floyd E. Toole.

 ## Work by others
 https://www.audiosciencereview.com/forum/index.php?threads/classix-ii-measurements-review.31925/